dojo/framework/docs/en/resource/supplemental.md

 const failed = isFailed(getOptions());
 ```

-## Data Initialiser Options
+## Data initializer options

 ### Passed-in resource

-Where the `resource` is passed via a different property or there are multiple resources passed, you can pass the resource directly to the `data` initialiser.
+If the `resource` is passed in via a different property, or multiple resources need to be provided, these can be given directly to the `data` initializer.

 ```ts
 const { namedResource } = properties();